chemerson/render-comparison-tool/README.md

  - -l --log             : Enable Applitools Debug Logs (Default: false). e.g. --log (default: false)
  - -an --appname        : Name of the application under test (default: "rct app")
  - -tn --testname       : The name of the final comparison test in the Applitools batch (default: "rct test")
- - -sm --stitchmode     : The stitchmode to be used (Default: CSS) (default: "CSS")
+ - -sm --stitchmode     : The stitchmode to be used (Default: CSS)
- - -hl --headless       : Run the browser headless (Default: false) (default: false)
+ - -hl --headless       : Run the browser headless (Default: false)
- - -ml --matchlevel     : Run the browser headless (Default: false) (default: "Strict")
+ - -ml --matchlevel     : Run the browser headless (Default: false)
- - -b --browser         : Use Chrome or FireFox (Default: Chrome) (default: "Chrome")
+ - -b --browser         : Use Chrome or FireFox (Default: Chrome)
  - -en --envname        : Set a custom prefix for the environment name assigned to the grid run (default: false)
  - -h, --help           : display help for command